Dog on holiday

 - Food.
-As Chilli eats home cooked food mainly I wouldn’t bring much.
-Maybe some gastrointestinal kibble.
-If your dog eats dog food bring enough for the first evening and morning until you can get some more.
+As Chilli mainly eats home-cooked food I wouldn’t bring much, maybe some gastrointestinal kibble.
+If your dog eats bought dog food bring enough for the first evening and morning until you can get some more.

-- Pet passport & any documentation.
-I’d prepare this well in advance.
+- Pet passport and any documentation.
+Prepare this well in advance.

 Just in case you were wondering, yes you might need a bigger suitcase!